google.com, pub-5407035587591446, DIRECT, f08c47fec0942fa0

 Since each state issues their own driver's license, be sure to check out the state of your choice for driving restrictions BEFORE you change your residency to that state.

-Typically, go to the website of the state you are interested in and then go to their Motor Vehicle Section to see what, if any restrictions apply - RV driving restrictions, renewals by mail, inspections, are they RV friendly, etc.??
+Typically, go to the website of the state you are interested in and then go to their Motor Vehicle Section to see what, if any restrictions apply - RV driving restrictions, renewals by mail, inspections, are they RV friendly, Require air brake endorsement, Weight restriction for driving large diesel motorhome, etc.??

 How you register your RV needs to be considered as well.